Gourlish/Musiclyse/README.md

 * 2026/08/22 - Musiclyse 0.1.
 Beat, melody, genre, vocal, song key, scale and era analysis.
 There are currently some minor accuracy issues which I am hoping to improve.
 Will talk about the concept of the songs or compare and contrast two or more different songs.
 You can ask it anything you can ask a normal chatbot, and it will be able to bring songs into context with the chat.
 Supports image analysis (if used with an image-supporting model).
 LLMs can be swapped out easily in the script.
 Currently it is optimised for use with Muse Glimmer 30B; for less powerful systems Gemma 4 26B is recommended.
 Save your analysed song data to JSON files, then load them quickly in a new session.
 Run an overnight batch of songs to JSON files that can be fast loaded at a later time.
 Create your own personas and hear their opinions about songs.

-Below is an example of a chat in the upcoming Omnizart 0.2:
+Below is an example of a chat in Musiclyse 0.2:

 ```
 You: Yo Musiclyse!
 I got two tracks for you to ask questions about and compare.
 I'll send one to you first, then you'll wait for the second before answering my questions.